artificialsolutions/teneo-web-chat-cross-domain/README.md

 ![Teneo Web Chat loaded in iFrame](host_child.png)

-When implemented like this, Teneo Web Chat stores the chat history in the localStorage of Domain X. This allows it to show the same chat history on multiple domains.

 To transfer information from the websites to Teneo Web Chat and vice versa, the JavaScript [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API is used.
 For example, when the user clicks the launch button (which is part of the page shown inside the iFrame), a postMessage is sent from the page inside the iFrame to the parent to inform the parent that the iFrame size should be updated.

 ## Contents of this repository